Table of Contents

 Aspirational shots are lifestyle photos that show your items in real-life events, milestones, and other artistic manners.

 An aspirational photo is a kind of photography that tells a story by illustrating your item being worn by a person; hence, it can lead to purchases.
-It is fun, entertaining, and shows your item in action, which helps shoppers acquire a rich visualization process.
+It is fun, and entertaining, and shows your item in action, which helps shoppers acquire a rich visualization process.
 When you present aspirational photos to your target shoppers, it encourages them to aspire to a particular image and imagine what their lives would be like if they wore your jewelry.

 TIP: You can easily showcase aspirational photos by encouraging your existing customers to submit their photos showing how they styled your jewelry.
 User-generated content is said to boost the jewelry conversion rate by 2.4x.
 It’s like hitting two birds with one stone.

 6. Jewelry-making process shot

 This is your behind-the-scenes photos

 You can take advantage of your jewelry-making process by taking your shoppers or viewers behind the scenes.
 Process shots are also ideal for social media promotions.
 It highlights the hard work, effort, and artistry that gets poured into one breathtaking jewelry piece.
 As we’ve mentioned at the outset, jewelry shoppers are hungry for stories that will make them fall in love with the item before considering purchasing.
 Process shots are another way to seal the deal as it establishes trust and brand confidence.

 7. Packaging shot

 An image of your jewelry item’s packaging

 The packaging is an investment.
 It builds your identity as a brand and assures your shoppers that they’ll be delighted when they receive your item in the mail.
 Beautiful jewelry packaging communicates the idea that your item is an excellent gift for someone special.